Learn something new every day

 A planned community or new town is a town which is built entirely from scratch.
-Before construction begins, however, the town is carefully mapped out by planners who want to shape the look, feel, and future of the planned community.
-The planned community may have a specific purpose, such as serving as an entirely deaf town or ecological community, or it may simply be an attempt at developing sensibly.
-In order for a planned community to succeed, it must have a strong financial backing and a rich diversity of input from planners and potential citizens.
+Before construction begins, however, the town is carefully mapped out by planners who want to shape the look, feel, and future of the community.
+The community may have a specific purpose, such as serving as an entirely deaf town or ecological community, or it may simply be an attempt at developing sensibly.
+In order for this type of community to succeed, it must have a strong financial backing and a rich diversity of input from planners and potential citizens.

 Other alternate names for a planned community include garden city or greenbelt city.
-As these names imply, a planned community is often designed to have a great deal of public green space in the form of parks, big lots with roomy gardens, and buffer zones of trees and meadows.
-The proliferation of green space in a planned community can make it feel more roomy and park-like, two traits which some people actively seek out in places to live.
+As these names imply, these areas are often designed to have a great deal of public green space in the form of parks, big lots with roomy gardens, and buffer zones of trees and meadows.
+The proliferation of green space can make it feel more roomy and park-like, two traits which some people actively seek out in places to live.

 When setting up a planned community, the planners think about the population that the community needs to support, and the potential for expansion.
 They usually design a range of homes to choose from and make provisions for low income housing.
 In addition, the plan needs to include supporting infrastructure.
 The planners think about power supply, law enforcement, water, education, health care, and other needs of the citizens.
 The establishment of a commercial district within a planned community, for example, ensures that citizens will have access to the goods and supplies that they need.
 It is also typical to include public transit, community centers, and other measures designed to build a more interconnected community.